yumaloop/old-jekyll-blog-site/_posts/2020-03-18-particle_filter.md

 **State Space Model (SSM)**

 State Space Model(SSM) is widely used in the field requiring the sequential estimation or online learning.
-This model is effective if you consider a system which has variables which completely represent the actual state but cannot be observed and the variables whiich partially represent the actual state but can be observed.
+This model is effective if you consider a system having two different variables; one completely represents the actual state but cannot be observed and the other partially represents the actual state but can be observed.
 Here, I call the former $$x$$ (state variable) and the latter $$y$$ (observation variable).

 - Equation of each state $$x_t$$ :